-God asked his prophet Jonah to go and tell the people in a city called Nineveh about him.
-God knew that the people in Nineveh were doing bad things and sinning, and He wanted Jonah to help them change.
+God asked His prophet Jonah to go and tell the people of Nineveh about Him.
+God knew that the people in Nineveh were doing bad things and sinning.
+He wanted Jonah to help them change.

-But Jonah didn't want to go to Nineveh because he thought the people were really bad.
+But Jonah didn't want to go to Nineveh because he knew God to be merciful..
 So instead, he tried to run away from God by getting on a boat that was going to a different city called Tarshish.
 God knew Jonah did this and was sad.
-While Jonah was asleep on the boat, he sent a big storm with heavy rain and strong winds that almost wrecked the boat.
+While Jonah was asleep on the boat, He sent a big storm with heavy rain and strong winds that almost wrecked the boat.